cysouw/diathesis/text/c05_case.md

 ### [ NAD ] Nominative+accusative+dative

-This class consists of the classical ditransitive verbs with an obligatory nominative, accusative and dative argument.
-It turns out to be extremely hard to find good examples of verbs that always, or at least in the large majority of its uses, overtly shows all three arguments.
-Most apparent ditransitive verbs, like *geben* 'to give', easily allow for the dative to be dropped or replaced by a prepositional phrase [for the verb *geben*, see @devaere2018 for an in-depth study].
+This class consists of the classical ditransitive verbs with an obligatory nominative, accusative and dative arguments.
+It turns out to be extremely hard to find good examples of verbs that always, or at least in the large majority of their uses, overtly show all three arguments.
+Most apparently ditransitive verbs, like *geben* 'to give', easily allow for the dative to be dropped or replaced by a prepositional phrase [for the verb *geben*, see @devaere2018 for an in-depth study].
 The few remaining obligatorily ditransitive verbs seem to be semantically more specialised verbs, in which a very specific meaning is forcing the overt marking of all three roles, in contrast to the more broader semantic range of a verb like *geben*.

 #### Attested verbs {.unnumbered}